 How we will use your information

 The information recorded in your online account is your personal record of CPD.
-To comply with data protection regulations, it’ll be held on our system for 2 years after the close of registration that year.
+To follow data protection regulations, we will hold the information on our system for 2 years (after the close of registration that year).

 We will use the information in the following ways:

-- During the year, we’ll check if you’ve recorded any valid CPD for the current registration year.
-We’ll send you a reminder if you still need to record CPD.
+- During the year, we will check if you have recorded any valid CPD for the current registration year.
+We will send you a reminder if you still need to record CPD.

-- We’ll check at the close of the renewal period on 30 November 2021 whether you’ve recorded CPD in line with our regulatory requirements.
-If you have not, you may be removed from the register.
+- We will check at the close of the renewal period on 30 November 2022 whether you’ve recorded CPD in line with our regulatory requirements.
+If you have not, we may remove you from the register.

-- If you’re selected for CPD review, a team of independent CPD assessors will review the CPD that you’ve recorded in your online account during the registration year.
-This will be conducted in line with our CPD review process.
+- If you’re selected for CPD review, a team of independent CPD assessors will review the CPD you have recorded in your online account during the registration year.
+They will conduct this in line with our CPD review process.